cesbo/help/en/astra/index.md

 ## Analyzing and Monitoring

-- Realtime analyzig active inputs
 - Integration with Zabbix for reports and notifications
 - Integration with Grafana for charts and reports
-- Built-in realtime monitoring
+- Built-in realtime monitoring and analyzer

 ## Miscellaneous